jotux/eagle-diff/readme.md

         command = eagle-diff

-### Add a .gitattributes file to your project with this line:
+### Add a .gitattributes file to your project with these lines:

     *.sch diff=eagle
     *.brd diff=eagle